Released in 1965

 Composition

-The original version of the song was written by John Lennon in the Quarrymen days and considered as a follow-up to “Please Please Me” in early 1963.
-The song was not used until 1965 as Ringo Starr’s vocal piece for Rubber Soul.
-According to Lennon, “it was resurrected with a middle eight thrown in, probably with Paul’s help” for Rubber Soul.
+The Beatles nearly recorded the song in March 1963, but ultimately did not do so until November 1965 for Rubber Soul.
+According to Lennon, “it was resurrected with a middle eight thrown in, probably with Paul [McCartney]’s help”.
 Barry Miles also claimed that McCartney and Starr combined for the middle eight.
-There is no formal middle eight in the song, though one chorus and one verse are extended; Ian MacDonald believes those longer sections were written by McCartney.
+There is no formal middle eight in the song, although one chorus and one verse are extended; Musicologist and writer Ian MacDonald believes those longer sections were written by McCartney.
 Starr contributed to the lyrics, his first-ever composing credit on a Beatles song.
-However, when asked what his contribution was to the song, Starr jokingly stated, “About five words, and I haven’t done a thing since.”
-To his chagrin, the first pressing of the single accidentally omitted “Starkey” in the song-writing credit.
+When asked about his contribution Starr jokingly responded, “[I wrote] about five words to ‘What Goes On’ and I haven’t done a thing since.”
+MacDonald and musicologist Walter Everett write that Starr’s contribution was the lyric “Waiting for the tides of time”.
+MacDonald calls these lines, “pseudo-Dylanesque”.
+The first pressing of the single accidentally omitted “Starkey” in the songwriting credit.[citation needed]

 Recording